MDU-PHL/boobook/README.md

-# `boobook`: a tool to count RNA-seq reads mapping to genomic features
+# `boobook`: a Python tool to count RNA-seq reads mapping to genomic features
 A Python tool that transforms RNA-seq data into an input file suitable for [Degust](http://vicbioinformatics.com/degust/index.html).